-This post is written by Claudio Zavala Jr., an edtech and creative media consultant based in the Dallas-Fort Worth area.
+This post is written by Claudio Zavala Jr., an Education Evangelist at Adobe.
 He is passionate about fostering creativity in all and loves storytelling.

 Claudio is an accomplished photographer, avid cinematographer, YouTuber, professional musician and graphic designer.
-You can find him on Twitter @ClaudioZavalaJr, on his YouTube Channel or on his blog: iamclaudius.com
+You can find him on Twitter @ClaudioZavalaJr, on his YouTube Channel or on his blog at iamclaudius.com

 Multimedia is one way that technology is impacting what we do in the classroom.
 Just look back 10 years.